fhede/Archlinux-dots/README.md

 sys     5m5.505s

-I also testing clang compiler with polly and openMP. linux-clear is a good package to test on.
+I also testing clang compiler with polly and openMP.
+Linux-clear is a good package to test on.
 Download the package and run makepkg-clang.conf with "makepkg  /etc/makepkg-clang.conf"